aweijnitz/expressive-circuits-walkman-motor/README.md

 The final amplification stage applifes a lowpass filter at around 16KHz to get rid of occational spikes observed during testing.
 It then amplifies the signal to eurorack levels.
 The gain is set by the user via a knob.

+## Credits

+The arwork was developed in collaboration with the Midjourney bot.

 ## Known issues

 - The clip indicator LED on the output does not work.
 It is a legacy feature and will be removed.